b3h1ndy0u/SuperDox/README.md

 1.	**IP Address Lookups:**

--Retrieves IP geolocation details, ISP, and region.
+- Retrieves IP geolocation details, ISP, and region.
 - Performs DNSBL checks to see if an IP is blacklisted.

 2.	**Phone Number Lookups:**